jdgarrah/nxtesting/README.md

-# osm
+# nxtesting
-A place for code related to osm testing
+A place for code related to nx testing on my osm connectivity research pjt